Time dispersion in quantum electrodynamics: Time dispersion in Quantum Electrodynamics

-\begin{enumerate} \item space, and covariance. \item Worked out rules for quantum mechanics with coordinate time.
-With coordinate time now an operator just like a space dimension. \item Then turned around and defined clock time as the coordinate time operator applied to the laboratory -- and the rest of universe, if it comes to that. \end{enumerate} With this, laboratory time is not only not an operator, it is not even a parameter, it is merely an expectation value of the fundamental operator $t$.
+Therefore the properties of the clock time are those associated with an expectation value over an Avogadro's number of particles.
+In particular, it does not go backwards, as such fluctuations are wildly unlikely for the usual statistical dynamics reasons.
+As with a crowd, composed of individuals, but with the dynamics of the crowd very different from the dynamics of the individual.
+So we have: \begin{enumerate} \item Defined clock time in terms of laboratory clocks. \item Defined the extension of paths to coordinate time using clock time and covariance. \item Worked out rules for quantum mechanics with coordinate time.
+Coordinate time is now an operator in the same way as the three space dimensions are operators. \item Then turned around and defined clock time as the coordinate time operator applied to the laboratory -- and the rest of universe, if it comes to that. \end{enumerate} With this, laboratory time is not only not an operator, it is not even a parameter, it is merely an expectation value of the fundamental operator $t$.
 Therefore Pauli's theorem \cite{Pashby:2014wu,Pauli:1980wd} does not apply to it.
+We will continue to use clock time as a short hand for equation \ref{eq:clock-time-as-expectation-of-coordinate-time}.